 Creamy Beef Stroganoff

-- Place the meat into a zipper topped bag or large glass bowl filled with the marinade and let rest for 30 minutes or up to 4 hours.
-Reserve marinade afterwards!
+- Mix the marinade and reserve half for later.
+Place the meat into a zipper topped bag or large glass bowl filled with the remaining half of marinade and let rest for 30 minutes or up to 4 hours.

 - Remove meat from marinade and cook the steak on a skillet for 2-5 minutes per side until cooked through and browned on all sides.